jwoel06/affordable4u/README.md

 Pandas selected for its CSV handling and data transformation capabilities Flask chosen over Django for simplicity since no admin interface or ORM needed CDN-hosted frontend libraries reduce bundle size and leverage browser caching

+## License

+**All Rights Reserved** - This code is provided for educational/demo purposes only.
+Not licensed for commercial or production use.